alyssapinnock/vehicleDetection/README.md

 Conduct training by running the "Model training" section of the notebook.
 This will run new training for the model.

 **Testing AVIDNet**<br/>
-In order to test the model, run the model in Jupyter Notebook and make sure to test the images included in the project files.
+In order to test the model, run the file in Jupyter Notebook and make sure to test the images included in the project files.

 **Script Explanation**<br/>
 ProjectTheta is used for model training, preprocessing, and model testing.
 The classifier is used to classify a single image using the